psenger/jwe_example/README.md

 JWE is a sub set of JWT and JWS.
 It is an attempt to pass an encrypted payload in a way suitable for JSON.

+This is a Proof of concept using `JWE Compact Serialization` and `Key Encryption` key mode.

 ## Requirements

 This is a Node JS version 12 implementation with OpenSSL.
 It is version specific, only because the Crypto API for NodeJS has changed significantly.